Kay B is a college student and small business owner who doubles as a freelance writer.

 - Building codes can be a pain: Sometimes your town or city might not be too pleased with the idea of you building a house out of shipping containers.

-Besides, even if the fad of having a home built out of shipping containers didn't pick up, it's still lots of fun and amusement whenever you come across that rare and amazing home that you could barely believe was made with the help of shipping containers.
+Besides, even if the fad of having a home built out of shipping containers didn't pick up, it's still lots of fun whenever you come across that rare and amazing home that you could barely believe was made with the help of shipping containers.